Sceptre: Greco-Roman world

 Among the early Greeks, the sceptre (σκῆπτρον, skeptron, "staff, stick, baton") was a long staff, such as Agamemnon wielded (Iliad, i) or was used by respected elders (Iliad, xviii.
 46; Herodotus 1.
 196), and came to be used by judges, military leaders, priests, and others in authority.
 It is represented on painted vases as a long staff tipped with a metal ornament.
 When the sceptre is borne by Zeus or Hades, it is headed by a bird.
 It was this symbol of Zeus, the king of the gods and ruler of Olympus, that gave their inviolable status to the kerykes, the heralds, who were thus protected by the precursor of modern diplomatic immunity.
-When, in the Iliad, Agamemnon sends Odysseus to the leaders of the Achaeans, he lends him his sceptre.
+When, in the Iliad, Agamemnon sends Odysseus to parley with the leaders of the Achaeans, he lends him his sceptre.

-Among the Etruscans, sceptres of great magnificence were used by kings and upper orders of the priesthood.
+Among the Etruscans, sceptres of great magnificence were used by kings and high priests.
 Many representations of such sceptres occur on the walls of the painted tombs of Etruria.
-The British Museum, the Vatican, and the Louvre possess Etruscan sceptres of gold, most elaborately and minutely ornamented.
+The British Museum, the Vatican, and the Louvre possess Etruscan sceptres of gold, elaborately and minutely ornamented.

 The Roman sceptre probably derived from the Etruscan.
 Under the Republic, an ivory sceptre (sceptrum eburneum) was a mark of consular rank.
 It was also used by victorious generals who received the title of imperator, and its use as a symbol of delegated authority to legates apparently was revived in the marshal's baton.

 Under the Roman Empire, the sceptrum Augusti was specially used by the emperors, and was often of ivory tipped with a golden eagle.
 It is frequently shown on medallions of the later empire, which have on the obverse a half-length figure of the emperor, holding in one hand the sceptrum Augusti, and in the other the orb surmounted by a small figure of Victory.